Luis Arraez Player Props: Marlins vs. White Sox

-Luis Arraez and his .571 on-base percentage over his past 10 games (119 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Chicago White Sox and Dylan Cease on June 9 at 8:10 PM ET.
+Luis Arraez and his .524 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Chicago White Sox and Michael Kopech on June 10 at 2:10 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Royals.

 Luis Arraez Game Info & Props vs. the White Sox